ml4oncology/ml4oncology/projects/SYMPTOM/README.md

 # SYMPTOM

-End to end pipeline for data processing and model training for the prediction of symptom deterioration.
+End to end pipeline for data processing, model development, and system evaluation for the prediction of symptom deterioration.

+The system was trained on one internal cancer center and validated across 80 different external cancer centers.